gmunisifreddy/trooba-memcached-transport/README.md

 ## Setting up memcached client
 You can setup memcached client by configuring three properties `clientId`, `servers` and `options`.
 * `clientid` - an unique identifier associated with memcached client.
 * `servers` - location of memcached servers.
-Please refer to the [documentation here](https://www.npmjs.com/package/memcached#server-locations) on various ways to configure server locations
+Please refer to the [documentation here](https://www.npmjs.com/package/memcached#server-locations) on various ways to configure server locations.
 * `options` - various options to configure the connection.
 Please refere to the [documentation here](https://www.npmjs.com/package/memcached#options) for various options to configure.

 ```js